Scion xB Model Overview

 Scion xB Questions

-About the Scion xB
+Scion xB Overview

 Choosing to think inside of the box, Toyota introduced its new U.S.-only Scion division with the help of the Scion xB, a boxy, 5-door hatch wagon based on the Japanese bB.
 Along with the more rounded xA, the Scion xB was rolled out slowly over the course of 2004, with a nationwide release in 2005.
 The xB was part of Toyota's overall attempt to woo young drivers, and it offered an affordable, roomy car with good fuel economy, no-haggle pricing, and a long list of personalized accessories designed to appeal to the youth market.